-8.2 Both the London Plan and the NPPF place significant weight on housing delivery and focus on the roles that intensification and small sites in particular can play in resolving the current housing crisis.
+- 8.2 Both the London Plan and the NPPF place significant weight on housing delivery and focus on the roles that intensification and small sites in particular can play in resolving the current housing crisis.
 It is acknowledged that windfall schemes which provide sensitive renewal and intensification of existing residential areas play an important role in meeting the demand for additional housing in Greater London, helping to address overcrowding and affordability issues.
-Furthermore the Croydon Local Plan 2018 anticipates that roughly a third of housing delivery over the plan period will come from District Centres and windfall sites.

-- 8.3 The site is a windfall site which could be suitable for sensitive renewal and intensification. - 8.4 Policy SP2.7 sets a strategic target of 30% of new homes to be 3-bedroom homes and small family homes and homes built as 3-bed homes are also protected.
-The existing dwellinghouse is a 3-bed and the proposal would provide 6x 3 and 4-bed units which would provide adequate floorspace for families.
+Furthermore the Croydon Local Plan 2018 anticipates that roughly a third of housing delivery over the plan period will come from District Centres and windfall sites. - 8.3 The site is a windfall site which could be suitable for sensitive renewal and intensification. - 8.4 Policy SP2.7 sets a strategic target of 30% of new homes to be 3-bedroom homes and small family homes and homes built as 3-bed homes are also protected.
+The existing dwellinghouse is a 4-bed house and the proposal would provide 6x 3-bed units which would provide adequate floorspace for families.
 The overall mix of accommodation would be acceptable and would result in a net gain in family accommodation. - 8.5 Representations have raised concern over the intensification of the site and overdevelopment.
-The site is in a suburban setting with a PTAL rating of 1b and as such, the London Plan indicates that a suitable density level range is between 150-200 habitable rooms per hectare (hr/ha).
-Whilst the proposal would be within this range (155 hr/ha), it is important to note that the London Plan indicates that it is not appropriate to apply these ranges mechanistically, and also provides sufficient flexibility for higher density schemes (beyond the density range) to be supported where they are acceptable in all other regards.
+The site is in a suburban setting with a PTAL rating of 1b and is a "small site" (as defined by policy H2 of the London Plan).
+This advocates that such sites should significantly increase their contribution to London's housing needs and that local character evolves over time and needs to change in appropriate locations to accommodate additional housing on small sites..
 In this instance the proposal is acceptable, respecting the character and appearance of the surrounding area, and does not demonstrate signs of overdevelopment (such as poor quality residential units or unreasonable harm to neighbouring amenity).
 As such the scheme is supported.